 About

 I am the youngest of four children, raised in the old-fashioned Irish-American way.
-I butted heads early on with the good sisters at my Catholic elementary school, and ended up leaving high school for college with no diploma.
+I suspect my mother encouraged me to write from an early age to keep me out of her hair, although she may have regretted the decision when my teachers began to call about the controversial stories I was writing.
+Thus I began my career of butting heads with the good sisters at my Catholic elementary school, and ended it by leaving high school for college with no diploma.
 I wear my high-school dropout badge rebelliously and proudly.

 1. Hi Elizabeth,